ankitects/anki-manual/src/deck-options.md

 ### Graduating Interval

 The delay in days between answering "Good" on a learning card with no steps left, and seeing the card again as a review card.
+This means that it is the first interval after the learning card becomes a review card.
 Please see the example in the previous section.

 ### Easy Interval